 Tuberculosis screening must be completed annually throughout the student’s program of study.

 Students must get the influenza vaccine annually throughout the student’s program of study.

 The information contained in this document is subject to change.
 For the most up-to-date information on immunizations, TB testing requirements, and details about how to satisfy each requirement, please visit the HSIP website: https://depts.washington.edu/chsweb/hsi.

 Questions about immunization requirements may be referred to the HSIP at 206-616-9074 or via firstname.lastname@example.org.

 Students who do not meet the immunizations prerequisites and who do not meet the annual PPD and influenza vaccine compliance requirements will have a hold placed on their student account by the Health Sciences Immunizations Program.

 The School of Nursing does not accept waivers for the influenza vaccine UNLESS you have a medical contraindication to receiving it, you will need to submit an annual statement from a provider explaining the need for a medical waiver.
 You must submit the Influenza Letter for Provider form.
 Documentation of flu vaccine received from outside providers, or waiver letters, should be scanned and emailed to email@example.com.

-- Counseling for positive PPD conversion.
+- Follow up and counseling (but not treatment) for positive PPD conversion.

 - Coverage for counseling, testing, and treatment for any Blood Borne Pathogen (BBP) exposure after your insurance is billed.